WELCOME!

 /ˈeɪ.məs/ elsewhere

-linguist, language nerd, data analyst, lifelong learner & travel(l)er
+linguist, polyglot, data scientist, lifelong learner & travel(l)er

 ABOUT ME

-To answer these questions, I take an interdisciplinary approach that uses a mix of traditional linguistic field methods and quantitative methods, including experimental and corpus-based approaches.
-I work mainly with primary data that I have collected through fieldwork conducted in India and Nepal or through collaborations with colleagues.
+To answer these questions, I have taken an interdisciplinary approach that uses a mix of traditional linguistic field methods and quantitative methods, including experimental and corpus-based approaches.
+I have worked mainly with primary data that I have collected through fieldwork conducted in India and Nepal or through collaborations with colleagues.
 My publications include work in acoustic phonetics, speech perception and grammatical descriptions of aspects of under-described languages.

 Sunrise over Zunheboto town in Nagaland, India